Limit theorems for Smoluchowski dynamics associated with critical continuous-state branching processes: Limit theorems for critical CSBPs

 we obtain~\eqref{ssprocess}.
 Similarly, we obtain~\eqref{ssprocess1} from~\eqref{ssprocess2}.

-For the converse, we observe that the convergence in~\eqref{processlimit} holds if and only if the Laplace exponent converge pointwise as in~\eqref{scalelim1a} (see, for instance~\cite[XV.3.2,XIII.1.2]{Jacod} or the proof of Theorem~1 in~\cite{MP07}).
-The converse now follows by a similar argument. \end{proof}
+For the converse, we recall that the convergence in \eqref{processlimit} holds if and only if the Laplace exponent converges pointwise as in \eqref{scalelim1a}.
+The converse then follows by a similar argument. \end{pf}

-\begin{remark} The non-degeneracy condition \eqref{ndlimit} has the following interpretation.
-The spatial process $x\mapsto Z^{\alpha, \lambda}_t(x) $ is a compound Poisson process with jump measure $\alpha(t)\mu_t(\lambda(t)\inv dx)$ and scaled intensity $\alpha(t)\ip{\mu_t,1}$.
-One thing that \eqref{ndlimit} means is that we assume the scaled intensity converges to the intensity of jumps $\ip{\hat\mu,1}=1$ in the limiting process $\hat Z$.
+\begin{remark} The nondegeneracy condition \eqref{ndlimit} has the following interpretation.
+The spatial process $x\mapsto Z^{\alpha, \lambda }_t(x) $ is a compound Poisson process with jump measure $\alpha(t)\mu _t(\lambda (t)^{-1}\,dx)$ and scaled intensity $\alpha(t)\langle\mu_t,1 \rangle$.
+One thing that \eqref{ndlimit} means is that we assume the scaled intensity converges to the intensity of jumps $\langle\hat\mu,1 \rangle=1$ in the limiting process $\hat Z$.
 In particular this presumes there are no small jumps with finite intensity being lost in the limit. \end{remark}